 A Samoan defensive force who rose from junior college to become a valued rotational lineman for the Cincinnati Bengals.

-Jonathan Fanene's football journey was one of relentless upward mobility.
-Born in American Samoa, he moved to California and first played at College of the Canyons, a junior college, before transferring to the University of Utah.
-There, he developed into a powerful defensive end, enough to be selected by the Cincinnati Bengals in the seventh round of the 2005 draft.
-In Cincinnati, he transformed from a raw prospect into a versatile and dependable part of the defensive line rotation over seven seasons.
-Fanene was known for his strong hands and ability to pressure the quarterback from the interior, peaking with a 6.5-sack season in 2011.
-His career, though cut short by injury after a brief move to New England, stands as an example of a late-round draft pick maximizing his opportunity through hard work and adaptability.
+Jonathan Fanene posted a career-high 6.5 sacks in 2011 for the Cincinnati Bengals.
+Born in American Samoa, he moved to California and played at College of the Canyons, a junior college, before transferring to the University of Utah.
+The Bengals selected him in the seventh round of the 2005 draft.
+Over seven seasons in Cincinnati, he transformed from a raw prospect into a versatile and dependable part of the defensive line rotation.
+Fanene used his strong hands to pressure quarterbacks from the interior.
+His career, cut short by injury after a brief move to New England, showed how a late-round pick can maximize opportunity through hard work.

 1981–1996